-This section describes existing visual quality of the proposed roadway improvement corridors based on methodologies established by the FHWA Visual Impact Assessment for Highway Projects (1981).
+This section describes existing visual quality of the proposed roadway improvement corridors based on methodologies established by the Federal Highway Administration's (FHWA) Visual Impact Assessment for Highway Projects (1981).
 This methodology divides the views into landscape or character units that have distinct but not necessarily homogenous visual character.
 Typical views, called key viewpoints, are selected for each unit to represent the views to/from the project.
 The view of the motorist is also considered as a separate character unit.